Tutorial: SQL Server Backup and Restore to Windows Azure Blob Storage Service

-This tutorial shows you how to create a Windows Storage account, a blob container, creating credentials to access the storage account, writing a backup to the blob service, and performing a simple restore.
+This tutorial shows you how to create a Storage account, a blob container, creating credentials to access the storage account, writing a backup to the blob service, and performing a simple restore.
 This tutorial is divided into four lessons:

 To complete this tutorial, you must be familiar with SQL Server backup and restore concepts and T-SQL syntax.
 To use this tutorial, your system must meet the following requirements:

 An instance of SQL Server 2016, and AdventureWorks2012 database installed.

 The SQL Server instance can be on-premises or in an Azure Virtual Machine.

 You can use a user database in place of AdventureWorks2012, and modify the tsql syntax accordingly.

 The user account used to issue BACKUP or RESTORE commands should be in the db_backup operator database role with Alter any credential permissions.

 Following are some recommended reading to understand the concepts, best practices when using Azure Blob storage service for SQL Server backups.